Study: GOP Healthcare Plan Least Popular Bill in Three Decades

 The Clinton health care plan polled at just 40% and never made it to a floor vote, while George W. Bush's proposal to partially privatize Social Security, which polled at 46%, suffered a similar fate.

-There doesn't appear to be any looming shift in public opinion about the ACHA, either.
+There doesn't appear to be any looming shift in public opinion about the AHCA, either.
 A recent USA Today poll found that only 12% of Americans support the Senate's plan.

 The low public opinion on the bill could be why Senate Majority Leader Mitch McConnell has recently begun hinting that he's open to working with Democrats to shore up support for the ACA's existing insurance markets.